nauris-m/kino/README.md

-# angular app for movies and tv
+# movies and series from themoviedb.org API
+adjust src/environments API_KEY to correct one